ch4mpy/spring-addons/keycloak_mapper_with_rest_call_how_to.md

 - create a RESTful Spring micro-service to CRUD grants between users
 - create a Keycloak "mapper" calling this service to add a `proxies` private-claim to tokens

+You can find complete source code (including a minimal Angular UI) in [this repo](https://github.com/ch4mpy/user-proxies)

 ## Spring resource-server for proxies between users

 ### Domain model